GreyHak/dsp-icarus-skins/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-icarus-skins) under the BSD 3 clause license.

 ## Change Log
+### v1.0.5
+ - Fixed non-critical error on startup.
+ - Five more built-in skins from @ignite.
 ### v1.0.4
  - Added ArgumentException handler.
 ### v1.0.3
  - Fixed bug; added exception handling for sharing violations while reading in custom skin file.
- - One more built-in skin.
+ - One more built-in skin from @ignite.
  - Popup notification when the skin is loaded.
 This is helpful when using the AutoReload setting.
  - Decreased DLL size further.
 ### v1.0.2